Expeed: Additional (co-)processors

 The ARM-based Expeed in the Nikon 1 series with its dual ARM core needs no additional I/O processors.
 The Nikon 1 series also includes an Epson graphic processor.

 Alternative firmware

 As with CHDK or Magic Lantern modified Canon digital cameras based on DIGIC processors, a group of programmers called "Nikon Hacker" develops custom firmware, making recent progress including an FR emulator for some DSLRs.
-It was shown that Nikon uses the Softune integrated development environment together with an µITRON realtime kernel.
+It was shown that Nikon uses the Softune integrated development environment together with an μITRON realtime kernel.
 Currently there is some modified firmware available mainly removing time based video and uncompressed NEF files restrictions, but there is no stable alternative firmware available, as the project is still in an early state.

-The Nikon supplied firmware-updates normally include the firmware A for the I/O processor and the firmware B to control Expeeds by integrated FR microcontrollers (different for the ARM-based Expeed 3).
+The Nikon supplied firmware-updates normally include the firmware A for the I/O processor and the firmware B to control Expeeds by integrated FR micro-controllers (different for the ARM-based Expeed 3).